-5.1 A petition has been received in respect of one of the potential sites identified in the Council's "People, Homes and Jobs" Local Plan consultation.
-Currently it is not known if the "GB4" Green Belt site is either needed for development or is developable.
+- 5.1 A petition has been received in respect of one of the potential sites identified in the Council's "People, Homes and Jobs" Local Plan consultation.
+Currently it is not known if the "UE2" Urban Extension site is either needed for development or is developable.
 Should the site be needed and be developable it may feature as one of many sites identified in a forthcoming draft local plan.
 That plan will be the subject of a debate at council and published for consultation.
 A full debate on one single site cannot be properly informed at this point in time.
-A decision to scope out one site in principle at this stage could well result in legal challenges from the owners of this site, or from other parties who later object to the need to identify other alternative development sites which have not had the benefit of such prior consideration.

-5.2 Members are therefore recommended to defer detailed consideration of this site until a draft Local Plan is prepared and brought to council for consideration.
+A decision to scope out one site in principle at this stage could well result in legal challenges from the owners of this site, or from other parties who later object to the need to identify other alternative development sites which have not had the benefit of such prior consideration. - 5.2 Members are therefore recommended to defer detailed consideration of this site until a draft Local Plan is prepared and brought to council for consideration.
+Presently the position is that this site may or may not be identified for development in the draft local plan.
 A full debate at this meeting would be inappropriate, not properly informed, and introduce a significant risk to the prospects of a sound local plan being subsequently achieved.